HMY Britannia: History

 On 20 July 1959, Britannia sailed the newly opened Saint Lawrence Seaway en route from Canada to Chicago, where she docked, making the Queen the first British monarch to visit the city.
 U.S. president Dwight D. Eisenhower was aboard Britannia for part of this cruise; Presidents Gerald Ford, Ronald Reagan, and Bill Clinton were welcomed aboard in later years.
 Anne and Mark Phillips took their honeymoon cruise aboard the ship in 1973; Charles would do the same with Diana in 1981.
 The ship evacuated over 1,000 refugees from the civil war in Aden in 1986.
-The vessel sailed to Canada in 1991 and made a port of call in Toronto and Kingston, Ontario.
+The vessel sailed to Canada in 1991 and made ports of call in Toronto and Kingston, Ontario.

 HMY Britannia, when on royal duties, was escorted by a Royal Navy warship.
 The yacht was a regular sight at Cowes Week in early August and, usually, for the remainder of the month, was home to the Queen and her family for an annual cruise around the islands off the west coast of Scotland (known as the "Western Isles Tour").

-During her career as Royal Yacht, Britannia conveyed the Queen, other members of the Royal Family and various dignitaries on 696 foreign visits and 272 visits in British waters.
+During her career as Royal Yacht, Britannia conveyed the Queen, other members of the Royal Family and various dignitaries on 696 foreign visits to 135 countries and 272 visits in British waters.
 In this time, Britannia steamed 1087623 nmi.